atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (7) Handrails shall not rotate within their fittings.

-**4.8.6 CROSS SLOPE AND SURFACES.** The cross slope of ramp surfaces shall be no greater than 1:50.
+#### 4.8.6 CROSS SLOPE AND SURFACES

+The cross slope of ramp surfaces shall be no greater than 1:50.
 Ramp surfaces shall comply with 4.5.

-**4.8.7 EDGE PROTECTION**.
+#### 4.8.7 EDGE PROTECTION

 Ramps and landings with drop-offs shall have curbs, walls, railings, or projecting surfaces that prevent people from slipping off the ramp.
 Curbs shall be a minimum of 2 in (50 mm) high (see Fig. 17).

 ![Examples of Edge Protection and Handrail Extensions](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig17.gif)

 **Figure 17\
 Examples of Edge Protection and Handrail Extensions**

+#### 4.8.8 OUTDOOR CONDITIONS

-**4.8.8 OUTDOOR CONDITIONS.** Outdoor ramps and their approaches shall be designed so that water will not accumulate on walking surfaces.
+Outdoor ramps and their approaches shall be designed so that water will not accumulate on walking surfaces.

-**4.9 STAIRS.**
+### 4.9 STAIRS

+#### 4.9.1 MINIMUM NUMBER

-**4.9.1 MINIMUM NUMBER.** Stairs required to be accessible by 4.1 shall comply with 4.9.
+Stairs required to be accessible by 4.1 shall comply with 4.9.

+#### 4.9.2 TREADS AND RISERS

-**4.9.2 TREADS AND RISERS.** On any given flight of stairs, all steps shall have uniform riser heights and uniform tread widths.
+On any given flight of stairs, all steps shall have uniform riser heights and uniform tread widths.
 Stair treads shall be no less than 11 in (280 mm) wide, measured from riser to riser (see Fig. 18(a)).
 Open risers are not permitted on accessible routes.

+#### 4.9.3 NOSINGS

-**4.9.3 NOSINGS.** The undersides of nosings shall not be abrupt.
+The undersides of nosings shall not be abrupt.
 The radius of curvature at the leading edge of the tread shall be no greater than 1/2 in (13 mm).
 Risers shall be sloped or the underside of the nosing shall have an angle not less than 60 degrees from the horizontal.
 Nosings shall project no more than 1-1/2 in (38 mm) (see Fig. 18).

 ![Usable Tread Width and Examples of Acceptable Nosings](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig18.gif)

 **Figure 18\
 Usable Tread Width and Examples of Acceptable Nosings**

+#### 4.9.4 HANDRAILS

-**4.9.4 HANDRAILS.** Stairways shall have handrails at both sides of all stairs.
+Stairways shall have handrails at both sides of all stairs.
 Handrails shall comply with 4.26 and shall have the following features:

 (1) Handrails shall be continuous along both sides of stairs.
 The inside handrail on switchback or dogleg stairs shall always be continuous (see Fig. 19(a) and (b)).